 - Medication Errors

 - Anesthesia Errors

 - Defective Medical Equipment

 Diagnosis is the foundation of medicine and patient care, which is also the likely reason errors in diagnosis are the most common type of medical error leading to medical malpractice lawsuits.

-According to Baylor University College of Medicine, more than 12 million people suffer from misdiagnosis of some type across the United States each year.
+According to Healthline, more than 12 million people suffer from misdiagnosis of some type across the United States each year.